satish1650/Ultimate-RAG/README.md

 - Use an external retriever (Wikipedia) to provide general knowledge
 - Combine both sources intelligently to give comprehensive answers

-## 22 Nov Day - 6 Exploring Langchain Part-1
+## 22 Nov Day - 6 👉 Exploring Langchain: Part-1
 ### 📁 Notebook 02: Document Loaders
 #### 🎯 Learning Objectives
 📚 By the end of this notebook, you will be able to: